 - “X Wardrobe Essentials Every Woman Needs”

 There is nothing more annoying to me than when bloggers, or other fashion powerhouses out there, treat us as though all of our issues are the same, because they are not.
 Especially in the wardrobe building arena.
-Honestly most posts created like this are there to sell you clothes that you don’t really serve a purpose in your closet and to get clicks on affiliate links.
+Honestly most posts created like this are there to sell you clothes that don’t really serve a purpose in your closet and to get clicks on affiliate links.
 The truth is there is no set number of clothes or cookie cutter types of garments that works for every single woman.
 These lists don’t take into account your lifestyle or your style preferences.
 Though many of the items may seem reasonable, nine times out of ten they aren’t items you really need.
+I mean personally I made it all the way to 26 without a trusty LBD.
 And if it were as easy as buying these specific garments, wouldn’t everyone be stylish already?

 - You Need to Buy Clothes for Your Body Shape

 Now this is not ENTIRELY a myth, but if finding your body shape and dressing for it is as simple as all the how-to guides make it seem, again wouldn’t everyone look great?
 Personally I think there are a few issues with this philosophy.
 The biggest problem is that it basically is a body shaming tool.
 This technique tells you to hide your “flaws” to make your body look more ideal.
 Usually they tell you by doing this you’ll look slimmer which doesn’t seem bad at first, until that’s all you end up focusing on.
 When really building a wardrobe is about having pieces that you love and make you feel amazing, regardless what others think.
-Two, it’s restrictive.
-Many times you feel like you shouldn’t wear certain items because they won’t make your body look appealing.
+It’s also very restrictive.
+Many times you shy away from items that would actually look amazing on you because you were told you shouldn’t wear certain items because they won’t make your body look appealing.
+I mean with my big hips I should never wear lighter colored pants but I do all the time.
 Which again, can really start to take a toll on your self image.
-Lastly many of these guides usually only focus on 3 types of body shapes when there are so many more types.
+Lastly many of these guides usually only focus on 3 shapes when there are so many more types of bodies out there!
 Not only does this really make it difficult to know if you are even dressing for your true body shape, if you don’t fit any of them you start to again re-evaluate your body.

 - The Wardrobe Capsule Method

-In theory having a set number of items will reduce the amount of choices you have to make in getting dress, it has its disadvantages.
-While capsule wardrobes boast of making your life easier, building one that truly encompass your lifestyle and preferences take a lot of work.
+In theory having a set number of items will reduce the amount of choices you have to make in getting dress, but it seriously has its disadvantages.
+While capsule wardrobes boast of making your life easier, building one that truly encompass your lifestyle and preferences take A LOT of work.
 Ask any editorial stylist.
 From picking the perfect staple pieces, accessories, sticking to a color palette, it can be an overwhelming process for the everyday woman.
 Especially if you live in a place that gets all four seasons.
-Though I am definitely one for minimalism, I also don’t like feeling restricted either.
-Following this method strictly gives you very little wiggle room to evolve your style and if you’re a lover of fashion it can get boring too.
+I mean the whole point is supposed to be ease but there’s nothing easy about finding a tee that works for all 4 seasons.
+Though I am definitely one for minimalism, capsule wardrobes are also very restrictive.
+Following this method strictly gives you very little wiggle room to evolve your style and try new things.
+And if you’re a lover of fashion it will definitely stifle your creativity.

 Just like refining your style, building a wardrobe takes time and effort before it can become truly effortless.
 What works for some doesn’t work for others.
 It’s important to be objective and honest as you add clothes to your closet.
 Be sure it not only serves a purpose, but makes you feel incredible too!